UMAprotocol/launch-lsp/README.md

 *Mandatory arguments:*
 ```
---url: node url, by default points at http://localhost:8545.
+--url: node url for the network you wish to deploy to.
 --mnemonic: an account mnemonic you'd like to use.
 The script will default to using the node's unlocked accounts.
 --gasprice: Gas price to use in GWEI.
 --expirationTimestamp: Timestamp that the contract will expire at.